-

 This is the second part of a post about BlueLight Camp, an unconference for Emergency responders, and those who work with them.
 The session I want to talk about this time was run by Farida Vis.
 Farida was a member of … Continue reading

-Tagged Bambuser, BBM, Blackberry Messenger, Facebook, Farida, Guardian, guardian article, JohnPopham, Reading the Riots, Riot Rumours, tweets, Twitter, undefined, Zombie
+Tagged Facebook, Guardian, Reading the Riots, Riot Rumours, tweets, Twitter

 Drumalism – great new app from @SemanticTourist